z-zang/Homestuck-Comic-Maker/README.md

 Current Functionality
 ------
-- Navbar: Links to
+- Navbar: Links to GitHub repo.
-- Canvas: using Fabric.js, can resize, rotate, and flip added images.
+- Canvas: Using Fabric.js, can resize, rotate, and flip added images.
-- Canvas buttons: clear canvas
+- Canvas buttons: Option to delete selected sprites, undo/redo actions, and clear canvas.
-- Canvas buttons: add zoom option for background image
+- Canvas controls: Pan and resize for background image.
-- Sprite Menu: add character/object images by clicking on button of the sprite
-- Sprite Menu: set background by clicking on BG, or add custom image file
+- Sprite Menu: Add character/object images by clicking on button of the sprite.
+Set background by clicking on BG button, or upload custom image file.

 Planned Features
 ------
 - Navbar: Each link provides a relevant popup or opens in an external window
-- Canvas buttons: undo/redo actions, delete selected sprite
 - Canvas buttons: add export image option
-- Canvas: add panning controls
-- Canvas: allow for canvas resizing (with option for locking aspect ratio)
 - Canvas: add ability to add text as well
 - Sprite Menu: add more sprites for the other 100+ characters, backgrounds, and objects
-- Sprite Menu: implement search for characters